Preventing Aggression Between Cats

 - Give More Attention.
 Playing with your cats mentally stimulates them.
 Your cats can become more aggressive when they are bored, so be sure to give them lots of love and attention.

 - Make More Territory.
 Cats become aggressive when they feel as though their territory is being threatened.
 If you have more than one cat, try giving them their own toys, cat scratchers, and bowls.
 If one cat is territorial over their favorite window sill, you can encourage your other cat to make the armchair their territory.
 Consider investing in a cat door that will give your cats access to outdoor spaces like catios, which will give your cats more area to comfortably split between themselves.
+Check out our full guide on installing a pet door into any home.

 Should You Break a Cat Fight?